bowman2001/perplexdoc/content/doc/extended/typographer/index.md

 | Em Dash       |      `---`       |   ---   |
 | En Dash       |       `--`       |    --     |
 | Ellipses      |      `...`       |    ...    |

+{{< mnote up=16 >}}
+The same results can also be achieved by using Unicode glyphs or HTML entities.
+They require more of an effort in the beginning, but in the long run you’ll never have to worry about substitutions again.
+{{< /mnote >}}